Asad-45/Deep-Learning/Digit Recognizer/README.md

 ![outcome](https://user-images.githubusercontent.com/62840804/108059715-eaf2c880-707b-11eb-86ff-77b3efb79994.png)

-The final Outcome of this project is 'submission.csv' file which has the predict label columns genreated from the pixel columns present in 'test.csv' file .
+The final Outcome of this project is 'submission.csv' file which has the predict label columns generated from the pixel columns present in 'test.csv' file .

 ## PROJECT FLOW